owncloud/web/docs/development/repo-structure.md

 ### tests

-For historic reasons there are two end-to-end test collections in the ownCloud Web project.
+For historic reasons, there are two end-to-end test collections in the ownCloud Web project.
 The older one lives in `/tests/acceptance`, using [Nightwatch.js](https://nightwatchjs.org).
 The newer one lives in `/tests/e2e`, using [Playwright](https://playwright.dev).
-We're slowly moving away from the nightwatch.js based e2e tests.
-As our coverage with playwright based e2e tests grows continuously it might be that you will not find the `/tests/acceptance` folder anymore.
+We're slowly moving away from the nightwatch.js-based e2e tests.
+As our coverage with playwright based e2e tests grows continuously, it might happen that you will not find the `/tests/acceptance` folder anymore.
 If that's the case at the time of reading this, those are happy times.
 You're more than welcome to make a pull request and adjust this section of the docs accordingly. :-)

 The rest of the folder contains helpers and configuration files for our automated testing infrastructure.

 You can read more about testing in our [testing section]({{< ref "../testing/_index.md" >}})

-### package.json file
+### package.json File

 This is probably no surprise: the root level `package.json` file defines the project information, build scripts, dependencies and some more details.
 Each package in `/packages` can and most likely will contain another `package.json` which does the same for the respective package.